 Local bus (7.00 hour(s), 230km)

-Enjoy a 3-day 4x4 excursion to the Uyuni Salt Flats and surrounding desert altiplano with spectacular scenery.
+Enjoy a three-day 4x4 excursion to the Uyuni Salt Flats and surrounding desert altiplano with spectacular scenery.
+Stay in simple hotels upgraded with solar panels to provide electricity and hot water.

 We offer unique accommodation in the Uyuni Salt Flats.
 Instead of very basic refuges and homestays most operators use, we have upgraded to simple hotels that are equipped with solar panels to provide electricity and hot water.
 Rooms are multi-share and each have a private bathroom.
 Meals are made from local ingredients, most of which are grown on-site.